srfrew/2023-09-11_git_history/README.md

 - `.gitignore`: specifies files or patterns (regex) to be ignored by git
     - templates exist for each language that can be combined
     - often good practice to ignore output from code

+Here's some information I don't want to be here